 Information on snow depth and its spatial distribution in high-alpine catchments is crucial for many research topics and applications such as avalanche research, hydrology, snow and mountain ecology.
-Nowadays snow depth values are measured at point locations such as automatic weather stations and observers in the field and are interpolated to get an estimate of large scale snow depth.
+Nowadays snow depth values are measured at point locations such as automatic weather stations or from observers in the field and are consequently interpolated to get an estimate of large scale snow depth.
 Several studies report a high spatial variability of snow depth and other snow pack parameters in mountainous regions, which cannot be reproduced by point measurements.
 Optical stereo data from different platforms offer a very attractive alternative to derive 3D surface data.
 Compared to laser scanning, photogrammetry is more economic and with the application of unmanned aerial systems (UAS) also more flexible (Bühler et al. 2016).

 Recent developments of sensor- and software technology for digital photogrammetry enable the generation of high spatial resolution digital surface models (DSMs) from airborne digital imagery even in high alpine regions and over snow-covered surfaces.